yaskev/cnn_mlops/README.md

 # General
-This is a repo for the MLOps course
+This project solves the binary classification problem using Gradient boosting approach with the Titanic dataset.

 ### Setting up
 Run `poetry install`